dji-sdk/Onboard-SDK-Doc/source/modules/missionplan/README.md

 On running the trajectory follower, you should see messages telling you about feasibility and rampup times:
 ![trajectory info](../../images/modules/missionplan/trajectory_info.png)

+#### 3. Fly the mission

+* The simulation should give you an idea of the ramp-up curve the drone will execute to reach the spiral, depending on where the take-off point is.
+Plan to leave that space, and the space around it, empty during your real flight
+* You are ready to fly your mission!
+Take a look at the warnings, caveats and known behavior before you fly outdoors.

 ## Description of Functionality